CrunchyData/postgres-operator/docs/content/installation/kustomize.md

 Note that `rbac/cluster` has been changed to `rbac/namespace`.

-As well as the PGO_TARGET_NAMESPACE environment variable located in the env section of the `kustomize/install/bases/manager/manager.yaml` file as follows:
+Add the PGO_TARGET_NAMESPACE environment variable to the env section of the `kustomize/install/bases/manager/manager.yaml` file to facilitate the ability to specify the single namespace as follows:

 ```yaml
         env: